-Child neglect and abuse are major issues in Japan, and this movie full of entrainment that seeks to draw attention to that problem.
+Child neglect and abuse are major issues in Japan.
+This movie is full of entrainment that seeks to draw attention to that problem.

-Set at the end of the 1980s, Nobody Knows tells the story of a mother that abandons and left five of her children (all of them underage).
+At the end of the 1980s, Nobody Knows tells the story of a mother who abandons and leaves five children (all underage).

 The film is a dramatic epitomizing of the Sugamo child neglect case.
 The five children between the ages of 5 and 12 were not allowed to see outsiders or step outside the home.